Skip to content

 # ... function logic

-Log output appears in the Logs tab after execution.
+The FDK injects the logger automatically.
+Log output appears in Advanced Event Search after execution.

 The Runtime Config tab shows the API scopes your function requires.
 The editor automatically detects scopes based on FalconPy service class imports in your code.

-For example, importing from falconpy import Hosts automatically adds the Hosts: Read scope.
+For example, importing from falconpy import Hosts automatically adds the Devices: READ (aka.
+Hosts: READ) scope with origin “Code derived.”
 You can manually add or remove scopes in the Runtime Config tab if the auto-detection doesn’t cover your use case.

 The UI Editor supports Python only.
-For JavaScript, Go, or TypeScript functions, use the Foundry CLI.
+For Go functions, use the Foundry CLI.

 The browser editor does not support: